david618/rt/docs/IntroTest.md

 Click the "+" in the upper right corner to Run a Service.
 Then click JSON Configuration.

 Enter the JSON (cut-n-paste).
-Be sure to correct the path in the uris section as needed.
+Be sure to correct the path in the uris section as needed.  a90 is the name of my test server.

 <pre>
 {
   "id": "/tcp-kafka",
-  "cmd": "java -cp $MESOS_SANDBOX/rt-jar-with-dependencies.jar org.jennings.rt.source.tcp.TcpKafka 5565 kafka simFile 14001",
+  "cmd": "$MESOS_SANDBOX/jre1.8.0_151/bin/java -cp $MESOS_SANDBOX/rt-jar-with-dependencies.jar org.jennings.rt.source.tcp.TcpKafka 5565 kafka simFile 14001",
   "cpus": 1,
   "mem": 2048,
   "disk": 0,